akhildhiman/devDiary/content/blog/State Management with Redux/index.md

 # React-Redux

-It is the official React binding for our Redux.
-Using React-Redux provides our React Components access to the Redux store and thus allows them to dispatch actions to the store to update data.
+It is the official React binding for Redux.
+React-Redux provides our React Components access to the Redux store and thus allows them to dispatch actions to the store to update data.
 Let's look at some important aspects of React-Redux.
 <br><br><br>

 ## connect